bemisguided/vscode-ink-language-tools/README.md

 - **Interactive Story Preview**
   Play through your Ink Stories interactively within Visual Studio Code using a built-in story player.

+- **External JavaScript Function Linking**
+  Link external JavaScript files to provide mock implementations of external functions for testing and previewing stories.

 ## Coming Soon
 This extension is under active development with the following planned features:

-- **Mocking External Functions**
-  Simulate external function calls for testing and previewing stories without a full game engine.

 - **IntelliSense**
   Context-aware code completion and suggestions for Ink syntax, variables, and functions.